 the taxpayer owes tax debts (including VAT) totalling £1,000 or more, which HMRC has been chasing by post and by telephone

 HMRC visits the taxpayer to confirm that the debt (the 'relevant sum') is due and to check whether the taxpayer is 'vulnerable' (no vulnerable taxpayer will have tax debt collected via DRD)

 HMRC issues an information notice to a 'deposit-taker', which requires the deposit-taker to provide details to HMRC of all accounts held by the taxpayer

-HMRC issues a ‘hold notice’ to the deposit-taker which requires the deposit-taker to (i) either freeze funds up to the amount of the 'relevant sum' or transfer the relevant sum into a suspense
+HMRC issues a ‘hold notice’ to the deposit-taker which requires the deposit-taker to (i) either freeze funds up to the amount of the 'relevant sum' or transfer the relevant sum

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.